GeeksDiary/Molecules/_includes/extensions.md

 ````

 ### Configuration
-Once you add a reference to the package you can create the persistence table using the following helper method
+Once we add a reference to the package we can create the persistence table using the following helper method

 ```csharp
 DependableJobsTable.Create("connectionstring");